 Videotaping will be allowed provided the local manager has a comparable area for both competing schools to videotape.
-When one school requests the video space, then the local manager shall provide similar space to both competing schools.
 Non-competing schools and spectators will be allowed to videotape games in the stands, provided they do not obstruct the view of participants and spectators.